abd-4fg/SecretsRegexFinder/README.md

 # Apikeys-and-tokens-Regexes-
-A Small regexes dataset of various apikeys and tokens regexes.
+A Small dataset of various apikeys and tokens regexes.

 Note :
 All the regexes are enclosed with '  or "  e.g ;